Skip to main content

 Alkylating agents

 Chemotherapy is any drug or combination of drugs used to kill cancer cells.
-An alkylating agent is a chemotherapeutic agent that crosslinks the DNA of myeloma cells and blocks cell division.
-Alkylating agents were the earliest effective drugs used in the treatment of myeloma, with melphalan first synthesized in 1953 and first used to treat myeloma in 1962.
+An alkylating agent is a chemotherapy drug that blocks the division (growth) of myeloma cells.
+Alkylating agents were the earliest effective drugs used in the treatment of myeloma, with melphalan first developed in 1953 and first used to treat myeloma in 1962.
 Cyclophosphamide and bendamustine are two other alkylating agents currently used in myeloma.

 An ADC is a combination of a monoclonal antibody and a chemotherapy agent.
 The first and only medication in the ADC drug class that has been approved by the FDA to treat myeloma is Blenrep® (belantamab mafodotinblmf), a combination of a monoclonal antibody that that binds to the B-cell maturation antigen (BCMA) protein on the surface of myeloma cells and a chemotherapy microtubule inhibitor.
 The monoclonal antibody delivers the chemotherapy agent directly to the myeloma cells to kill the myeloma cells.
-Blenrep is FDA-approved for the treatment of RRMM after at least 2 prior lines of therapy.
+Blenrep is FDA-approved for the treatment of RRMM after at least 2 prior lines of therapy – see Figure 6.
+For more information, read the IMF’s publication Understanding BLENREP® (belantamab mafodotin-blmf).

 Immunomodulatory agents